JessicaSachs/vite-component-test-starter/README.md

-# Vite Component Test Utils Starter
+# Vite Component Test Starter

 Boilerplate for experimental and ad-hoc integration of Vue Test Utils with Vite